christophersbarrett/mulberry-wiki/Javascript-API.md

       }
     });

-### mulberry.capability
+### mulberry.capability(name, prototype)

-_Defined in: `toura\_app/javascript/toura/capabilities/\_Capability.js`
+*Defined in: `toura\_app/javascript/toura/capabilities/\_Capability.js`*

-`mulberry.capability(name, prototype)` Creates a capability, which can be added to a template definition to describe the interaction between components on a page.
+Creates a capability, which can be added to a template definition to describe the interaction between components on a page.
 A capability created using `mulberry.capability` can be referred to in a template definition as `CapabilityName`.
 See [[Capabilities]] for more details.

 Here is an example of a capability that describes how WidgetB should behave when WidgetA's `onWiggle` method is called: